Welsh Highland Railway: Formation and construction: 1921–1923

-The LRO was passed in 1922, following a public inquiry.
+The LRO was passed as the Welsh Highland Railway (Light Railway) Order 1922 (SR&O 1922/432), following a public inquiry.
 The budget was £75,000 and much of the funding was borrowed from the Ministry of Transport and local authorities.
 According to the historian Peter Johnson, this would become a burden as the railway needed to generate the unlikely sum of £3,750 profit each year to service the debt.

-Two further LROs enabled improvements to the railway's alignment at Beddgelert, a new station site in Porthmadog and a link to the Festiniog Railway.
+Two further LROs, including the Welsh Highland Railway (Light Railway) Order 1923 (SR&O 1923/275), enabled improvements to the railway's alignment at Beddgelert, a new station site in Porthmadog and a link to the Festiniog Railway.
 McAlpine & Sons were contracted to refurbish the existing lines and complete the link between Rhyd Ddu and Croesor Junction, thus creating a railway that ran from Dinas to join the Festiniog Railway at Porthmadog.
 Like the modern day WHR, the railway was opened in stages.
 The former NWNGR section re-opened on 31 July 1922 and the remainder on 1 June 1923.

 Fall into receivership: 1923–1933

 The WHR venture was not a success and was beset with problems from the start.
 Indeed, 1923 was its most successful year.
 Much hoped-for revenue from quarry traffic never materialised as the slate industry had fallen into decline.
 Its passenger services were also unsuccessful and could not compete with the local bus services, which often took half the time to complete the same journey.
 Its rolling stock was out of date, it lacked locomotives and carriages and its marketing was inadequate.
 In 1924, winter passenger services were discontinued due to poor traffic.
 A dispute with the Great Western Railway over the costs of the crossing over its line at Porthmadog also caused problems, despite the crossing having been used since 1867 without any charges or problems.
 The railway even had to resort to escorting passengers across the crossing on foot.

 After 1923, it was unable to pay debenture interest and, in 1927, the county council sued and put the railway into receivership.
 Services continued and by 1933, it was run down and the local authorities decided to close it.